coda/packs-sdk/docs/samples/topic/card.md

 # Card samples

 A card is an visual way to display key information about an item, typically represented by a URL in an external application.

+🚧 This feature is currently only available to a limited group of beta testers.

 [Learn More](../../../guides/blocks/cards){ .md-button }